Timothy-Cao/Timothy-Cao/README.md

 # 💫 About Me:
 I'm a software developer from the University of Waterloo.
-I like doing things and talking about things.

 ## 🌐 Socials: